 Having decided to install solar panels, I am now struggling to determine whether the offer I’ve been made for my Renewable Energy Certificates (RECs) is a reasonable one.My understanding of the system is that the value of RECs is determined by your zone and market forces, and of course the market forces are the tough [...]

 Just drove past the Lodge and noticed that the flag there and the one on Parliament House are flying at half mast at the moment.
 I had a quick look on Parliament’s site and my news feed but can’t see any mention of anyone significant dying.

 So does the RA community know why it is so?

 Usually by this time I have ventured out and bought a very large chocolate egg for the kids to have on Easter Sunday, but this year, I kept thinking I should wait.

 And now here it is, Good Friday, and I need to find a big egg by Sunday…

 So, I am wondering if anyone out [...]

 So, according to the Canberra Times, local governments are getting some money to spend on themselves.
 Great; so where’s ours?
 Yet again, those of us who live in the territories are being ignored (actually I don’t know whether the NT has local councils or not) by these state-based ministers.
 Not only are we not worthy [...]

-[ 30 November, 2008; 3:00 pm to 8:00 pm. ] Everyone’s invited to come along to the Tuggeranong Arts Centre, enjoy a glass of wine, and hear a reading of a new locally-written play!
+[ 30 November 2008 at 3:00 pm; ] Everyone’s invited to come along to the Tuggeranong Arts Centre, enjoy a glass of wine, and hear a reading of a new locally-written play!
 This will be the first public reading of Trevar Alan Chilver’s latest play, The Incident at Fugue Bay.

 After the reading Canberra Dramatics will celebrate 2008 with a few drinks and canapés. [...]